How to insert a menstrual cup

 Step 3: Fold the period cup

 There are two types of folds that we recommend here at &SISTERS: the U/C shape and the punch down fold.
+Watch our video to see all the period cup folds.

 In order to create a 'U' shape, you should start by pressing and holding the sides of your nüdie cup opening together - then folding it in half to create a 'U' shape with your nüdie opening.
 Once this has been done, gently insert the nüdie period cup into the vagina, pushing the tip about one centimetre into the vagina.